connorwforsyth/docs.connorforsyth.co/docs/README.md

 ---

-## Designer, code, make, and drink coffee. ☕️
+## Designer, maker, and drinker of coffee. ☕️

 [Blog](/blog/) <br />General writing and opinions.